Month by Month

 Guam Micronesia Island Fair

-MayA vibrant celebration showcasing Micronesian culture through traditional dance, music, crafts, and food from across the Pacific islands.
+MayThree-day celebration showcasing Micronesian culture through traditional dance, crafts, and food from across the region.
+Best opportunity to experience authentic island traditions outside your resort.

 Liberation Day